-- In one episode of Detective Conan, the elevator gets stuck when a group of characters get in.
-Later, Conan gets an Eureka Moment when he remembers that he is now a kid, and thus too light for the elevator to go over capacity.
+- In one episode of Case Closed, the elevator gets stuck when a group of characters get in.
+Later, Conan gets an "Eureka!"
+Moment when he remembers that he is now a kid, and thus too light for the elevator to go over capacity.
 There is a dead body on the roof of the elevator.

 - In The Far Side, we see a man on an elevator with several elephants, and he watches in horror as one more tries to get in.
 The max. capacity is shown as several thousand pounds.